 The Shocking Effects of Protein Deficiency on Hair

-❌ Thinning hair or reduced hair volume
+❌ Thinning at the crown or temples, with visibly reduced volume

 When your body doesn’t get enough protein, it prioritizes essential functions like muscle repair and immune function—meaning your hair gets the least amount of protein, making it weak and prone to breakage.